 Solvent Recovery Systems and Chemistry Waste Disposal Recycling Systems

 Solvent recovery and chemical disposal can become an expensive yet unplanned cost for solvent processes like vapor degreasing.
 Solvent recycling equipment can separate and remove soils, debris and oils from solvent through a process called distillation.
-These solvent recovery systems can recycle most cleaning solvents, reduce solvent purchases by 95%+ and chemical waste disposal cost by 90%+.
+These used solvent recovery systems can recycle most cleaning solvents, reduce solvent purchases by 95%+ and chemical waste disposal cost by 90%+.

 Most solvents can be recycled and recovered including: Mineral spirits, Paint Thinner, Acetone, IPA (isopropyl alcohol), MEK (methyl ethyl ketone), Xylene, Hexane, various alcohols, Chlorinated solvents (AK225, 1,2 trans-dichloroethylene / trans DCE, 3M Novec, Dupont Vertrel, Microcare solvents, Terpenes Toluene, and Aromatic Solvents.
 Class 1 Division 1 NFPA solvent recyclers can be used to ensure safety for flammable solvents.